 With every NFL Draft a handful of talented undrafted players slip through the cracks.
-Sometimes these players are diamonds in the rough and go on to have Hall of Fame careers.
+Sometimes these players are diamonds in the rough and go on to set NFL records and have Hall of Fame careers.
 Here are the 10 best undrafted NFL players:

 Warner’s story is so crazy that if it was in a movie you would probably say it’s too unrealistic.
 After going undrafted in the 1994 NFL Draft he was invited to try out for the Packers but was released before the regular season began.

 Warner’s next professional move actually had nothing to do with football as he took a job stocking shelves at a grocery store in Cedar Falls, Iowa.
 He didn’t give up on the sport though, as he signed with the Iowa barnstormers in the arena football league.
 You could look at a list of all NFL teams and not one would give him a chance.

 After playing for the Barnstormers and for the Amsterdam Admirals in NFL Europe warner finally found a spot on an NFL roster with the St. Louis Rams heading into the 1999 season.